s-v-x/pixmob_wristband_music/README.md

 File name: pixmob-music-colorsV2.ino

 #### Important
 For the code to work correctly, if you only download one of the two versions or single files, you **must** also download the *libraries* folder and keep that exact name, since it contains essential files for managing the colors.
+You also need to import the standard Arduino `IRremote` library and save it in the same `libraries` folder.
 Similarly, each `.ino` file must be inside its corresponding folder (although Arduino may create that folders when opening files).
 Your folder structure should look similar to this:

 ```
 Arduino/